 HTH322 Christian Discipleship in a Consumer Society.
 Explores Trinitarian perspectives on living in a consumer society.
 Attention will focus on issues of time, desire, material reality, and sacramental presence.
 Dr. Hoffmeyer.
-Spring Semester.
+Not offered 2015-15.

 Old Curriculum: MDiv ethics requirement, or free elective.